Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Introduction

 \sect{Outline} In \Sec{sec:H} we introduce the generalized Hill's Hamiltonian.
 This Hamiltonian will be used as a test case for the application of our approach.
-It features a mixed chaotic phasespace whose parametric evolution can be visualized using a Poincaré landscape plot.
-In \Sec{sec:PSM} we use a Poincaré-sequencing method in order to characterize the time dependent dynamics.
-This inspires the introduction of an effective stochastic model in \Sec{sec:model1} and \Sec{sec:model2}.
-This simplified model is used in \Sec{sec:SnE} to provide an explicit relation between stickiness and the rate of entropy growth.
+It features a mixed chaotic phase space whose parametric evolution can be visualized using a Poincaré landscape plot.
+In \Sec{sec:PSM} we use a Poincaré-sequencing method in order to encode the time dependent dynamics.
+Consequently, the multi-dimensional motion in phase space is reduced into a one-dimensional random-walk in impact-space.
+This inspires the introduction of an effective stochastic model in \Sec{sec:model1} and \Sec{sec:model2}, which is used in \Sec{sec:SnE} to provide an explicit relation between stickiness and the rate of \rmrk{spreading}.
 In \Sec{sec:cycle} we explain that the dependence on the directionality of a cycle is linked to asymmetry that can be detected in the Poincaré-sequencing analysis.
 For completeness we present in \Sec{sec:dissipation} the theoretical reasoning that relates the rate of dissipation to the stochastic characterisation of the dynamics.